xuanyu-li/xuanyu-li.github.io/_pages/about.md

 I am planning to visit the University of Toronto sponsored by this scholarship.

 ## Educations
-- Sep 2021 - Present, M.S. in *Probability and Mathematical Statistics*
+- Sep 2022 - Present, Ph.D in *Probability and Mathematical Statistics*
 School of Mathematical Sciences, University of Chinese Academy of Sciences.
 Advisor: Prof. [Sanguo Zhang](http://people.ucas.ac.cn/~sgzhang)